-Dr. Paula Mayock is the Course Director of the Masters in Applied Social Research and also delivers the Qualitative Research Methods and Research Ethics Module.
-Dr. Philip Curry delivers the Quantitative Research Methods Module, while Ms. Daniela Rohde and Ms. Siobhan Scarlett teach quantitative research analysis techniques using SPSS.
-Dr. Catherine Conlon teaches Research Design and Dr. Brid McGrath teaches Accessing Resources.
+Dr. Louise Caffrey is the Course Director of the Masters in Applied Social Research and also delivers the Evaluation methods module.
+Dr. Philip Curry leads on the Quantitative Research Methods Module while Dr. Paula Mayock delivers Qualitative Research Methods and Research Ethics.
+Dr. Catherine Conlon teaches Research Design and Dr. Lynne Cahill teaches literature review methods.

 Dr. Philip Curry is a social psychologist and Assistant Professor at the School of Social Work and Social Policy, Trinity College Dublin.
 He teaches quantitative research methods to students of the Masters in Applied Social Research and Psychology to undergraduate Social Work students.
 His research focuses on the perspectives, experiences and behaviours of children and young people in relation to migration and diversity.
 He is particularly interested in empirical evaluation of policy initiatives to enhance inter-ethnic relations among children, the driving question behind his research being to determine what children, schools and communities can do to ensure that all parties get the most out of multi-cultural societies.